Schedule A (Form 1040): A guide to itemized deductions for US expats

 How to file Schedule A

-- Gather your receipts: Medical bills, property tax statements, donation acknowledgments – get them all.
+- Gather your receipts: Medical bills, property tax statements, donation acknowledgments – collect everything before you start.

 - Calculate your deductions by category: Add up eligible expenses for each category listed above.